top of page

 About me

-I am the John Hope Franklin Professor of Southern History at the University of South Florida (St. Petersburg campus).
+I am the John Hope Franklin Professor of Southern History at the University of South Florida (St. Petersburg campus) and associate professor.

 Trained as an environmental historian, my work explores the intersection of race, economic inequality, and environment in the 19th-century U.S. South, bridging the antebellum, Civil War, and Reconstruction periods.